 1624 While leading a military expedition in Holland, earl Henry Wriothesley of Southampton contracts a deadly fever, as does his son and much of the regiment.
 His son dies on November 5.
 The Earl himself passes away on November 10 at the age of 51.

 1626 Edward Alleyn dies at the age of 60.

 1627 William Davenant’s first play, The Cruel Brother, is produced.
-Davenant goes on to become the most successful playwright and producer of his day.
+Davenant goes on to become one of the most successful playwrights and producers of his day.
 Among his accomplishments are the introduction of scenery and female performers to the English stage.
-He never denies the long standing rumor that he is Shakespeare’s natural son.
+He never denies the longstanding rumor that he is Shakespeare’s natural son.

 1632 Due to popular demand, The Second Folio is published.

 1637 Ben Jonson dies at the age of 65.
 Renowned as England’s first Poet Laureate, he is entombed in Westminster Abbey.

 1638 Jonson’s successor as Poet Laureate is William Davenant.